Chucky2401/Restic-Scripts/README.md

 3. Open a PowerShell Console, and use this command to create the file: `Read-Host "Enter New Password" -AsSecureString |  ConvertFrom-SecureString | Out-File D:\Restic.txt`
 *Change `D:\Restic.txt` by the path and the filename of your choice.*
 4. Type your password and validate by `Enter`
-5. Open the file `conf\Clean-Restic.ps1.ini` and edit the variables as below:
+5. Open the file `conf\settings.ini` and edit the variables as below:
    - **ResticPasswordFile**: The path to the file you set on step 3.
 If you leave it empty or type **manual** you will have to type it at the beginning of the script.
    - **RepositoryPath**: The path to your Restic repository
 6. Run the script in a PowerShell console!